luan-thnh/music-player/README.md

 ## Getting Started

-To get started with Sonoria, follow these instructions:
+To get started with Sono, follow these instructions:

 1. **Clone the Repository**